-Your Policy will continue until the earliest of the Insured Person reaching their expiry age, we pay out the benefits for the Insured Person, you cancel your Policy, or we cancel your Policy because you fail to pay the premiums for your Policy.
+Your Policy will continue until the earliest of the:

+- date the Insured Person reaches their expiry age; - date we pay out the benefits for the Insured Person; - date you cancel your Policy; and - date we cancel your Policy because you fail to pay the premium for your Policy.

 Your Policy may also end if you fail to disclose information to us, or misrepresent information at application.
 For more information see section 33.

-Income Protection and Income Protection Plus.
+Income Protection, Income Protection as Superannuation and Income Protection Plus.